 Fire Sprinkler Tenant Improvement

 Plans are for addition or relocation of up to 10 new and/or 50 relocated fire sprinkler heads due to tenant improvement work.

 Plans are limited to a repair of an existing underground private fire service main that is placed out of service due to a break.

 A. There are 14-16 Firefighters on duty 24 hours a day, 7 days a week.
 These Firefighters staff fire units at two stations.
 There is one fire engine, one paramedic unit and one battalion chief at Fire Station 1.
 There is one fire engine, one fire truck and one paramedic unit at Fire Station 2.

-A. No, all firefighters are trained to the level of Emergency Technician I. Our firefighters are also trained in the use of automatic emergency defibrillators.
+A. No, all firefighters are trained to the level of Emergency Medical Technician I. Our firefighters are also trained in the use of automatic emergency defibrillators.
 The paramedic position is a special assignment.
 Firefighters interested in serving as a paramedic participate in an internal selection process.